-- Beer drinking & sausage eating contest
+- Beer drinking & stein holding contest

 - Youth dance group performances